tbo47/konva-es/README.md

 ## Test locally

-Install: `npm install -g typescript`
+Clone konva: `git clone git@github.com:konvajs/konva.git` (your forked version would be better)

-Clone this repo and run: `./build-esm.sh`
+Clone this repo: `git clone git@github.com:tbo47/konva-es.git`

+`konva` and `konva-es` need to be in the same folder for the script to work.

+`cd konva-es ; ./build-esm.sh`

-It downloads and transpiles konva to esm format.
+It transpiles konva to esm format.
 And does `npm link` for you.

-`npm link konva-es` in your project to import it.
+`npm link konva-es` in your project to use it.

 Note: tested on macos with nodejs 20